yuanqing/cuba/README.md

 ---

-### ➥ Micro edition
+### ➥ &ldquo;Micro&rdquo; edition

 Cuba ships with a **1.45 KB gzipped** &ldquo;micro&rdquo; edition that is more palatable for use in the browser.
 It comes with the following restrictions:

-1. Link-sharing is enabled on the spreadsheet
+1. Link-sharing is enabled on the spreadsheet.
-2. Results are returned in an array
+2. Results are returned in an array.

 ```js
 const cuba = require('cuba/src/micro')